chimenchen/jchmlib/README.md

 Note that, if there is already one instance running, the file will be opened in that instance instead.

-To open the file on a given port, say, 9000, run
+`ChmWeb` will try to find free ports starting from 50000 to serve CHM files, to open a file on a given port, say, 9000, run
 ```
 java -jar ChmWeb.jar -p 9000 test.chm
 ```
+But this port will only be used for this file.

 To open the file without showing the window, run with the `--no-gui` or `-n` option, like: